[HISTORY: Adopted by the Town Board of the Town of Stillwater 11-18-2018 by L.L. No. 6-2018. Amendments noted where applicable.]

 Except as otherwise provided elsewhere, if an individual or entity is found to be in violation of the provisions of this chapter, appeals should be made in accordance with established procedures of the Town of Stillwater Zoning Code.

-If a building permit for a solar energy device is denied because of a conflict with other Town laws or the State Building Code, the applicant may seek relief from the Town of Stillwater Zoning Board of Appeals which shall regard solar energy as a factor to be considered, weighed and balanced along with other factors considered by the Zoning Board of Appeals.
+If a building permit for a solar energy device is denied because of a conflict with other Town laws or the uniform codes, the applicant may seek relief from the Town of Stillwater Zoning Board of Appeals, which shall regard solar energy as a factor to be considered, weighed and balanced along with other factors considered by the Zoning Board of Appeals.

 Solar energy equipment shall not be sited within any required buffer area.

-The total surface area of all ground-mounted and freestanding solar energy equipment systems on a lot shall not exceed the area of the ground covered by the building structure of the largest building on the lot measured from the exterior walls, excluding patios, decks, balconies, screened and open porches and attached garages, provided that nonresidential placements exceeding this size may be approved by the Planning Board, subject to site plan review.
+The total surface area of all ground-mounted and freestanding solar energy equipment systems on a lot shall not exceed the area of the ground covered by the building structure of the primary structure or, if none, then the largest building on the lot, measured from the exterior walls, excluding patios, decks, balconies, screened and open porches and attached garages, provided that nonresidential placements exceeding this size may be approved by the Planning Board, subject to site plan review.

 The area beneath ground-mounted and freestanding solar energy equipment systems shall be included in calculating whether the lot meets maximum permitted lot building coverage and lot surface coverage requirements for the applicable district, notwithstanding that the collectors are not buildings.